HoltechHard/project_scc_performance/README.md

 Benchmark of regression models to predict real time using of computational resources in SCC Polytech

 * Projects:
+  - app_scc_performance: AI-system for time prediction in python + django + html + jquery
-  - task01_scc: regression using time elapsed (in seconds)
+  - task01_scc: MLOps for regression using time elapsed (in seconds)
-  - task01_scc_v2: regression using logarithm10 scale for times of limit, elapsed and wait (in seconds)
+  - task01_scc_v2: MLOps for regression using logarithm10 scale for times of limit, elapsed and wait (in seconds)

 * Models:
   The models can download in the next link: